harrmitch/flatpak-docs/docs/dotnet.rst

 Creating the Flatpak
 ^^^^^^^^^^^^^^^^^^^^

-A few placeholders have been used in the steps below, while going through the steps replace these with the ones respective to your project:
+The steps below include placeholders; replace them with the respective values for your project:

-- ``<app-id>``: The name of your Flatpak, see :ref:`conventions:application ids`.
+- ``<app-id>``: The name of your Flatpak (see :ref:`conventions:application ids`).
-- ``<app-name>``: The name of the root folder of your app repository
+- ``<app-name>``: The name of the root folder of your app repository.
-- ``<project-name>``: The name of your ``.csproj`` file
+- ``<project-name>``: The name of your ``.csproj`` file.
-- ``<git-url>``: The URL to the git repository of the project
+- ``<git-url>``: The URL to the Git repository of the project.

-3. Create a new folder somewhere different from your existing project
+3. Create a new folder separate from your existing project.

-4. Create a YAML file titled ``<app-id>.yaml`` with the following example template, replacing the placeholders with the appropriate information.
-(Note: If your project file lives in a subfolder, be sure to include that in the build paths in this file and subsequent commands as well.):
+4. Create a YAML file titled ``<app-id>.yaml`` using the following example template, replacing the placeholders with the appropriate information.
+   (Note: If your project file is located in a subfolder, include that in the build paths in this file and in subsequent commands as well.)

 .. code-block:: yaml